for writers and readers….

 Miss Martha is found and all is well in this small corner of Hove.
 She was indeed staying in Tunbridge Wells and Mrs Hankey has brought her back.

 But ALAS!
 ALACK!
-Miss Martha had fallen in love with the DANCING MASTER who has SPURNED her for another.
+My worst fears are realised.
+Miss Martha has fallen in love with the DANCING MASTER who has SPURNED her for another.
 It must have happened last year.
 In despair she fled to Tunbridge Wells (there had to be a reason to go there)

 Another poison pen letter has arrived.
 Just three short words this time.
 MEND YOUR WAYS.